onu-ui/onu-ui/docs/guide/getting-started.md

 })
 ```

 Theme colors are **Random** by default.
 You can pass your theme color in the `color` option.
 The Onu UI presets use [Magicolor](https://github.com/zyyv/magic-color) underneath to generate a complete set of theme styles based on `color`.
-You can preview and debug in the [Magicolor Playground](https://color.zyob.top/).

 ### <i i-carbon-sync-settings /> Options